 If your claim for benefits was not approved by the panel of judges, you will then have the right to request a full Board review of your claim.
 This is the final stage of the administrative appeals process.
 To be clear, the board may not grant your claim for a full review — they have the discretion to refuse to hear cases.
 Still, you must file for a full review to be eligible to move forward in the appeals process.
 It is a required step.

 In some cases, injured workers will be forced to take their case to court to get the full and fair benefits that they deserve.
 If your administrative appeal was denied, you have the right to bring your claim to the Appellate Division.
 While most workers’ comp appeals are either settled or resolved at the administrative level, there are some appeals that make it all the way to state court.

 Get Help From Our New York Workers’ Comp Attorneys Today

 At The Dearie Law Firm, P.C., our New York City workers’ compensation lawyers are standing by, ready to protect your rights.
-If your workers’ comp claim was denied, you need professional representation.
+If your workers’ comp claim was denied, you should seek professional representation.
 For a free, no obligation review of your workers’ comp claim, please contact our law firm right away.
 We have permanent law offices in Manhattan, Brooklyn, and The Bronx, and mobile offices that travel throughout the greater New York metropolitan area.